Congratulations on your success, you are now qualified to apply for a firearms licence!

 – https://www.tesro.ca/

-There is an excellent gunsmith here in Ottawa, Gunco (Jason Spencer).
-Jason is a very talented gunsmith who can fix anything.
-He also has many very good used firearms on consignment:
+Jason Spencer is a very talented gunsmith who can fix anything.
+He also has many very good used firearms on consignment.
+Best to contact in person or by phone:

 190 Colonnade Rd, Nepean, ON K2E 7J5